 In our next post, we will continue the journey and look at how streaming sessions can be monitored from the server side.
 Read the next post here.

 If you would like to find out how Edgeware handles session setup in multi-CDN environments, read more about our StreamPilot session control platform.
-Would you like to see a live demo, please contact us here.

 There is an explicit list mode in HLS, but it is normally not used.